cristianvasquez/op-test-mappings/log/log.md

 I don't know how to combine these mapping, the libraries fail without giving me any feedback.

+## Solution

+It worked when downgrading rmlmapper-6.3.0-r371-all.jar to rmlmapper-6.2.1-r368-all.jar

 ## Log 21/12/2023

 Setup RML.